todopeer/.github/README.md

-# .github
+# TodoPeer

-Description for TodoPeer App
+TodoList app, with Commandline, App, and Web support